orifer/tw-farm-assistant/README.md

 - The abandoned village checkbox is now editable from the popup and configuration
 - Auto-attack sends troops only to abandoned villages
 - Editable village names when clicked (Config)
-- Yo can mark a village as active or abandoned through the village information page
+- You can mark a village as active or abandoned through the village information page
 - The configuration button is now on the top
+- Attack counter when sending auto-attack
+- Stop button when sending auto-attack

 ### 0.3
 - Icon images fixed